 Every participant in the ILR Credit Internship Program is required to have comprehensive health insurance that will cover them while interning in either domestic or international locations.
-Students may seek coverage through their own private health insurance or through the Cornell Student Health Insurance Program (SHIP).
-For more information visit the Cornell’s Office of Student Health Insurance website.
+Students may seek coverage through their own private health insurance or through the Cornell Student Health Plan (SHP).
+For more information visit the Cornell’s Student Benefits website.
 Please note, you will be charged for a full year’s coverage of this insurance.

 In the event of serious illness or accident, it is very important that you contact the ILR Credit Internship Program office.
 You can reach Brigid Beachler, Managing Director at (607) 255-2266, or Miguelina Tabar, Program Coordinator at (607) 255-2858.
 In case of emergency, Ms. Beachler can be reached at home at (607) 277-6438.

-Each student undertaking an international credit internship is required to complete the ILR Credit Internship Program Health Insurance Form and submit it to Brigid Beachler in 119 Ives Hall before leaving for their internship.
+Each student undertaking an international credit internship is required to complete the ILR Credit Internship Program Health Insurance Form (DOC, 114 KB) and submit it to Brigid Beachler in 119 Ives Hall before leaving for their internship.

 Each prospective student should give serious consideration to any health concerns that may affect them while off-campus for the semester.
 Students should have complete physicals before departing for their internship, whether domestic or international, to ensure that they are in good health.
 Please note, dental care is relatively expensive in most foreign countries and students are encouraged to get a check up before they leave for an international internship.

 Students undertaking international credit internships will likely not qualify for public hospital treatment under the same conditions as citizen of the host country.
 Therefore, it is mandatory that you secure your own private health insurance before leaving for your internship.
 If you already have health insurance, please be sure to check with your health insurance company that you are covered while abroad.
 While health care will undoubtedly be available to students, it is very likely that you will have to pay a fee for these services.
 Comprehensive health insurance coverage will ensure that you are reimbursed for these expenses once you have submitted invoices to your insurance carrier.
-We encourage those students pursuing international internships to purchase comprehensive health insurance from MedEx or International Student Insurance.
+We encourage those students pursuing international internships to review the Students Health Benefits inurance for Students Studying Abroad web page.
 Semester long insurance is very affordable and will provide full-coverage at the point of service.

 Students pursuing domestic internships should also inquire about their health insurance carriers rules concerning out of network medical coverage and any additional associated costs for such treatment.